 Studies suggest that 98% of New York pigeons are addicted to nicotine, which researchers discovered through blood samples and stool tests.
-This means parrots can become addicted to nicotine, too.
+Parrots can also become addicted to nicotine.

-Choosing e-liquids that don’t contain nicotine prevents addiction, but there are still other harmful chemicals.
+Choosing nicotine-free e-liquids prevents addiction, but other harmful chemicals remain.

-Parrots exposed to nicotine and other chemicals, whether via the vapor or dirty fingers from smokers, develop dull, greasy feathers that are permanently dirty.
+Parrots exposed to nicotine and other chemicals, whether via the vapor or dirty fingers, develop dull, greasy feathers that remain dirty.

-While the effects may be slower with vaping devices than traditional cigarettes, the nicotine will undoubtedly settle on the parrot’s plumage, affecting feather quality.
+While the effects may be slower with vaping devices than cigarettes, the nicotine will settle on the parrot’s plumage, affecting feather quality.

-If parrots get hold of hot vaping batteries and chew them, the alkaline will cause painful burns.
-This is more likely to happen if you let your parrot out of its cage but leave your vaping device somewhere your bird can reach.
+If a parrot gets hold of a hot vaping battery, the alkaline can cause burns.
+This is more likely if you let a parrot out of its cage but leave the vaping device somewhere it can be reached.

-Parrots are curious creatures who enjoy exploring unfamiliar objects with their beaks, making e-cigarettes and vaping devices a threat to their safety and wellbeing.
+Parrots are curious creatures who enjoy exploring unfamiliar objects with their beaks, making e-cigarettes and vaping devices a threat to their safety.

 Is Vaping Poisonous to Parrots?

 While more studies are needed to understand the effects of vaping around parrots, cheaper e-liquids contain harmful chemicals, such as: